 If eating late at night sees you go into a calorie surplus, yes.
 Otherwise no.

 So am I.

 This is one of those, “It’s-technically-right-but-still-wrong” type things.
-If dietary fat is the main source of your calorie intake (like, say you’re in a state of ketosis) then yes, your body will primarily use ‘fat’ as it’s main fuel source; ergo, your body is ‘burning fat because you’re eating more fat’.
+If dietary fat is the primary source of your calorie intake (like, say you’re in a state of ketosis) then yes, your body will primarily use ‘fat’ as it’s go-to fuel source; ergo, your body is ‘burning fat’ because you’re eating more fat.

-Your body is constantly storing and burning fat in a day and it’s the long term balance – over weeks – that will decide if you’re losing or gaining body fat.
+Your body is constantly storing and burning fat in a day, and it’s the long term balance – over weeks – that will dictate whether you’re losing or gaining body fat.

 If the amount of fat you burn stays the same as the amount of fat you store over the long term: body fat remains the same.

-If the amount of fat you burn over an extended period of time is less than the amount you store: you’ll lose fat.
+If the amount of fat you burn over an extended period is less than the amount you store, you’ll lose fat.